 Click Create.

-After the table is created, you can check whether the data encryption feature is enabled by performing the following operations: Click the name of the data table and check whether the value of the Encryption field in the Description section of the Basic Information tab is Yes-CMK of KMS.
+To verify that encryption is enabled, click the table name and check that the Encryption field in the Description section of the Basic Information tab shows Yes-CMK of KMS.

-To use BYOK-based encryption, you must obtain the key ID and RAM role ARN before you create a data table.
+BYOK-based encryption requires a key ID and a RAM role ARN before you create the table.
+Complete the following prerequisites first.

-Key ID: Tablestore uses this key to encrypt and decrypt data.
+Get the key ID: Tablestore uses this key to encrypt and decrypt your data.

 Log on to the KMS console.

-Click Keys in the left navigation pane, select a key from the key list, and copy the key ID.
-You can also create a new software-protected key.
-For more information, see Manage keys.
+Click Keys in the left navigation pane, select an existing software-protected key from the list, and copy its key ID.
+To create a new key, see Manage keys.

-RAM role ARN: Tablestore calls KMS to encrypt and decrypt data by assuming a RAM role.
-You must create a RAM role and grant permissions to the RAM role.
+Get the RAM role ARN: Tablestore calls KMS by assuming a RAM role.
+Create a role and grant it the required permissions.

 Create a RAM role.